darkerego/ethervault/README.md

   # TODO: test proposal functions on EthervaultL2

 ### Changelog

+April 27, 2025
+- Switched the silly byte2 custom error scheme to simply using custom errors in EtherVault version 1.

 April 7, 2023

 - Began thoroughly testing new changes. identified a bug with the daily dollar limit in